ajaykrishna1878/MIPS-Processor-CompArch-Assignment/README.md

 # MIPS-Processor-CompArch-Assignment

 Computer Architecture (CS F342) Assignment.

-Implementation is done for the following instructions:\
+A 5-stage pipelined processor has been implemented in Verilog and tested in Vivado.
+Implementation has been done for the following instructions:

 ```
     LW R1, R11, #12